MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 You can perform a number of actions from the **Links** tab of the **Links and Attachments** dialog.
 Specifically, you can:
 - Review the existing links defined for the selected work item
-- Add links to one or more work items or select objects
+- Add links to a selected work items to one or more work items or select objects
 - Delete links
 - Open a linked work item (opens in the web portal)
 - Edit the link type of an existing link